Helen Leach - Counselling for Adults, Teenagers & Children (BACP Accredited)

 2. Initial Assessment:

-If after speaking with me you feel I could be the right counsellor, we can arrange to meet.
+If after speaking with me you feel I could be the right counsellor, we can arrange to meet, either for a 30 minute introductory session or for a longer initial assessment session.
 For younger children I find it's helpful to meet with the parent/carer first to understand concerns and expectations.

 The purpose of the initial assessment is for you to find out more about counselling with me, how we might work together and for me to fully understand what is bringing you or your child to therapy.
 It's also an opportunity to talk about your hopes and expectations of therapy, as well as any worries about counselling.